causztic/hmm/README.md

 # HMM 🤔

-This document includes a brief report along with instructions to run the code.
-A more detailed documentation is at https://docs.google.com/document/d/1dWIZqU9U8MTLBfJ_GW496eK8C6ms6I9AiZsGuVdpzOU.

 ## Part 2 - Emission-only predictions
 To predict with emissions-only, the training set has all the lines concatentated together and read through, word by word.
 A set is used to keep track of unique observations, while maintaining the counts of each observation and label in a map.